 scroll-snap-align: start;

-For the sake of writing convenience, we will refer to that parent element as a container or snap container.
+For the sake of writing convenience, this post refers to that parent element as a container or snap container.

-Now let’s explain the main feature that refers only to the parent element, namely the container…
+The following section explains the main property that refers only to the parent element, namely the container.

 The scroll-snap-type feature